 - ( SEOG) Federal Supplemental Educational Opportunity Grants

 - Federal Direct Subsidized and Unsubsidized Loans

 - Federal TEACH Grant

-The Financial Aid Office will monitor student progress towards their degree annually and cumulatively at the end of each academic year (end of spring semester).
+The Office of Financial Aid will monitor student progress towards their degree annually and cumulatively at the end of each academic year (end of spring semester).